Tennessee Botanist Hall of Fame

 Dennis Horn was a charter member on the Tennessee Native Plant Society when the society was established in 1978, and was instrumental in the early years of shaping what we now recognize as our society and what it does.
 Whether it was leading a field trip or sharing his knowledge of our native flora at a garden club meeting, Dennis quickly became one of the go-to people in TNPS.

-Hailing from southern Illinois, Dennis moved to Tullahoma to take a position at Arnold Engineering and Development Corporation.
+Hailing from southern Illinois, Dennis moved to Tullahoma to take a position at Arnold Engineering Development Complex.
 He enjoyed a distinguished career as an engineer there, but soon began to explore his adopted Tennessee landscape and became fascinated with the diversity of plants he encountered.
 Although not a trained botanist, Dennis used his engineering skills to plunge into a scientific study of our native plants.
 In short order, he became an almost encyclopedic store of botany knowledge, whether it was the scientific name for a species, the distinguishing characteristics for identification, or a location where it could be found.

-When the state proposed to establish a rare plant list, Dennis was invited to participate on the Tennessee Rare Plant Scientific Advisory Council as part of the Rare Plant Protection Act of 1985.
-The Council is composed of 12 botanists from across the state which meets at least once every three years to review the list and propose listing new species or delisting those that are determined to have become more secure.
+When the state proposed to establish a rare plant list, Dennis was invited to participate on the Tennessee Rare Plant Scientific Advisory Committee as part of the Rare Plant Protection Act of 1985.
+The Committee is composed of 12 botanists from across the state which meets at least once every three years to review the list and propose listing new species or delisting those that are determined to have become more secure.